servirtium/README/starting-a-new-implementation-step-2.md

 Or [see TestPlaybackClimateApi.py](https://github.com/servirtium/demo-python-climate-tck/blob/master/src/test/TestPlaybackClimateApi.py) and the mocks that it uses for playback [in here](https://github.com/servirtium/demo-python-climate-tck/tree/master/src/mocks).
 The content of mocks for the Python version should be the same as the content for the Java version, even if the file names/paths are slightly different.
 An those mocks are checked into source-control alongside the tests, without being modified.

-To be clear, the same five tests you already have the ability to pass in "direct" (no Servirtium) and "playback" modes of operation.
-And these two sets of five should share code as much as possible (test inheritance or composition - are both good).
+To be clear, the same five tests you already have the ability to pass in "direct" (no Servirtium) **and** "playback" modes of operation.
+And these two sets of five should share code as much as possible (code reuse, test inheritance or composition - are both good).
+Ten tests in all.

 Note too that in order to stay "in process" with this step you're going to have to leverage some multi-threaded or async capability to allow a test suite to issue GETs through the library